todd-skelton/chase-sets/domains/payments/docs/terminology-and-definitions.md

 ### Payment Intent

-A **Payment Intent** is the internal representation of the buyer’s payment plan for an order, including required amount, method, and current state.
+A **Payment Intent** is the internal representation of the buyerâ€™s payment plan for an order, including required amount, method, and current state.

 ### Payout

-A **Payout** is money sent to a seller (or seller’s connected account) after eligibility gates and settlement rules.
+A **Payout** is money sent to a seller (or sellerâ€™s connected account) after eligibility gates and settlement rules.

 ### Ledger